-No it doesn’t.
+No, it doesn’t.
 What turns blond hair green isn’t chlorine – it’s copper.
 To be fair, some chlorine manufacturers include copper in their product; but copper pipes or a copper heater can also introduce the element into the water.
 Also some algicides contain copper as does well water.

 How to Lower the Chlorine in Your Pool

-In order to figure out the best treatment method for lowering the chlorine level of your pool, you need to determine the scale of the problem.
+In order to figure out the best treatment method for how to lower chlorine in pool water, you need to determine the scale of the problem.
 If the chlorine level is only slightly high – say, 4ppm or so – and presuming you’re not planning on using the pool for an hour or two, then the easiest answer is usually masterful inactivity.

 If the chlorine level is significantly higher – say, you recently shocked the pool but forgot about the pool party you’d arranged – your pool’s going to need an intervention.